SEVIS Fee (I-901 Fee)

 Canadian citizens do not have to obtain a visa in order to enter the U.S. However, they need to pay the SEVIS fee in advance of their entry to the U.S. (a minimum of three days in between is recommended).
 Fee payment is verified at the U.S. Port of Entry.

-Dependents on F-2 or J-2 visas are not subject to the SEVIS fee, regardless of when the initial I-20 or DS-2019 form was issued.
+Dependents on F-2 or J-2 visas are not subject to the SEVIS fee.
 However, if they apply for a change of status, change of category (J-1 only), or reinstatement, the fee would be assessed.

 Where to Get Help and Additional Information